Christmas Is Coming

 Spark a class discussion about Christmas by comparing and contrasting it to other cultural holidays such as Ramadan, Diwali, and Hanukkah.

 This Clifford the Big Red Dog lesson teaches respect and appreciation of diversity by introducing children to holiday celebrations, customs, and traditions through reading, language, and art.

 Students read and discuss Christmas, Hanukkah, and Kwanzaa customs, then use a graphic organizer to compare and contrast them.

-Classroom activities to help familiarize students with the Mexican holiday La Posada
+These classroom activities will help familiarize students with the Mexican holiday Las Posadas.